Black-And-White-Club/discord-frolf-bot/README.md

 The bot uses a modern event-driven setup system with multiple options:

+### Slash command registration & updates

+- Before setup, the only visible command is the global `/frolf-setup`.
+- After setup succeeds, the bot registers the guild-scoped commands for that server.
+- On deploy/startup, the bot reconciles commands for _setup-complete_ guilds so newly-added commands roll out automatically.

+Details: see `docs/COMMAND_REGISTRATION.md`.

 ### Option 1: Discord Command (Recommended)

 1. Invite the bot to your server with admin permissions
 2. Run `/frolf-setup` in any Discord channel
 3. Fill out the setup modal with your preferences: